1 & 2 Thess.

 The word relates to a first installment given in pledge of full payment in due course. (cf. 2 Cor.
 5:5).
-This divine seal was evidenced in the Holy Spirit gifts which validated the Apostle’s authority claim by "signs, wonders and mighty deeds" (2 Cor.
+This divine seal was evidenced in the Holy Spirit gifts—which validated Paul's claim to be a true Apostle—by "signs, wonders and mighty deeds" (2 Cor.
 12:12).
 But this was only a "tasting" of the "powers of the world (age) to come" (Heb.
 6:4, 5).
 Indeed KNOX gives this idea in his translation: "And given us the foretaste of his Spirit".
 These words cannot apply to us since we have not been sealed by the Spirit in the sense of this verse. (cf. 5:5; Eph.
 1:14).

 Here the word spirit conveys the meaning of mind and the word pneuma is so translated by the RSV.
 TCNT translates:

 While Phillips is obviously a paraphrase, still it gives the idea: